neth392/godot-improved-json/README.md

 <br>

 ## FAQ
-- **Will versions earlier than Godot 4.4 be supported?** No plans currently, I wanted to be sure typed Dictionaries were included without the hassle of detecting current version.
-I could make the change if enough people request it, just submit an issue
+- **Will versions earlier than Godot 4.4 be supported?** Yes, I am working on 4.3 support right now.
 <br>

 ## Why?